TeamSAIDA/SAIDA/README.md

 <br>
 <div>
   <h3># History of SAIDA</h3>
   <p>There is an Algorithm Contest in Samsung SDS every year.
 It's a developer's festival and last year('17), the subject was "Starcraft".
 Lots of developers participated in this festival and the contest was successful.
 After the contest, some developers who had a good grade in the contest gathered to make worldwide champion bot.
 They proposed this idea to the company and fortunately it is accepted.
-That is a start of 'SAIDA'.
+That is the start of 'SAIDA'.
 It started in January, 2018 with 8 developers.
   </p>
   <div>
     <img width="60%" src ="https://user-images.githubusercontent.com/34500497/47407861-f24d8400-d797-11e8-81c2-f09964afae36.png"/><br>